-NAM’s founding congregations were St. Dunstan’s Episcopal Church, Northwoods Presbyterian Church, John Wesley United Methodist Church, Kinsmen Lutheran Church, Hosanna Lutheran Church, Congregation Jewish Community North, Wildewood Baptist Church, Cypress Creek Christian Church, Klein United Methodist Church, and Plymouth United Church (U.C.C.).
+NAM’s founding congregations include St. Dunstan’s Episcopal Church, Northwoods Presbyterian Church, John Wesley United Methodist Church, Kinsmen Lutheran Church, Hosanna Lutheran Church, Congregation Jewish Community North, Wildewood Baptist Church, Cypress Creek Christian Church, Klein United Methodist Church, and Plymouth United Church (U.C.C.).

 4/28/83 Idea for NAM presented to Northwest Clergy Association.

 6/13/83 Wildewood Baptist Church hosted a luncheon for clergy and lay persons at which time the benefits of a united effort to meet community needs was the main topic of discussion.
 Fifteen congregations expressed an interest with another 14 requesting more information.
 A steering committee was formed.

 10/22/83 NAM's Articles of Incorporation were signed by the original 10 founding congregations: St. Dunstan's Episcopal Church, Northwoods Presbyterian Church, John Wesley United Methodist Church, Kinsmen Lutheran Church, Hosanna Lutheran Church, Jewish Community North, Wildewood Baptist Church, Cypress Creek Christian Church, Klein United Methodist Church and Plymouth United Church of Christ.

 11/15/83 NAM opened for business at 2464 FM 1960 W., with a small Assistance Office, Resale Shop and Pantry.
 During the shop's first six days in business, it grossed $1,750.96.

 5/13/86 NAM's Board voted to help the Tomball Emergency Assistance Ministry (TEAM) get started by sending a care package of a bale of paper sacks, some cases of canned food and $1,000 from its cash reserve.
 NAM acquired its first computer.